Data protection violations in direct marketing: million-euro fine against Swiss Post confirmed

 Facts and course of proceedings

-Processing of political affinities violates GDPR
+Processing political affinities violates GDPR

-Another serious breach concerned the processing of parcel frequencies.
+Another serious Infringement concerned the Processing of parcel frequencies.
 The company used data on parcels received from the parcel delivery division to create projections for marketing purposes.
-This data was further processed for a new, originally unintended purpose without the knowledge or consent of the data subjects.
-The court considered this to be an unlawful change of purpose in accordance with Art.
+This data was collected without the knowledge or Consent of the data subject for a new, originally unintended purpose.
+The court considered this to be an inadmissible change of purpose in accordance with Art.
 6 para.
-4 GDPR, as the new use of the data was not compatible with the original purpose of parcel delivery.
+4 GDPRas the new use of the data was not compatible with the original purpose of parcel delivery.

 Neglect of GDPR basics